What embeddings are for

 Embeddings are numerical representations of text that capture semantic meaning.
-When you convert text to an embedding, you get a vector of numbers (typically 1,536 or 3,072 dimensions depending on the model) where similar meanings result in similar vectors.
+When you convert text to an embedding, you get a vector of numbers (often 1,536 or 3,072 dimensions depending on the model).
+Texts with similar meanings tend to have similar vectors.

-- Semantic Search: Find documents related to a query by meaning, not just keywords
+- Find documents related to a query by meaning, not only keywords.

-- Similarity Comparison: Measure how similar two pieces of text are
+- Measure how similar two pieces of text are.

 Unlike keyword matching, embeddings understand that “automobile” and “car” are semantically similar, even though they share no letters.